 The ceiling and walls of the medieval Chapelle Saint Antoine l‘Ermite in Clans are decorated with thirty six scenes from the life of Saint Anthony the Great, that were painted by an anonymous artist in the 15th century.
-Here we see a detail of a scene in which pilgrims, seeking a cure for their disease, visit Anthony’s grave.
-Anthony was appealed to against skin diseases, which were historically referred to as “St. Anthony’s fire”.
-One such gangrenous disease was ergotism, which was caused by fungus infected cereals.
+Here we see a scene where Christ appears to Anthony, strengthening him in his plan to found a monastery.

 The village of Clans can be found in the French Alps, 35 km north of Nice.
-Photo Mick Palarczyk.
+Photo Paul Smit.

 franceregion pacadepartement alpes maritimesvallee de la tineemunicipality clansvertical photoreligionfrescoindoorssaintsaint anthonyman in artpeople in artartpaintingmedievalchristianitylandscape in artprayerplant in artjesusno peopleSmit & Palarczyk, from